 Modifications to the laboratory test apparatus were designed to address these issues in February, however the team has not yet had the opportunity to fabricate or implement the new laboratory system design due to the ongoing COVID-19 pandemic.
 The COVID-19 pandemic forced stay-at-home orders on Washington State residents and businesses approximately one week after the team returned from completing Task 16 at CRREL.
 As a result, the Induced Polarization Associates research team was barred from accessing their laboratory space, test and fabrication equipment, target samples (including petroleum samples from CRREL), test tanks, electrical, IT and computing infrastructure.
 Extremely limited access was granted in early July to pick up various pieces of computing and test equipment.

-Subsequently, in mid-July the Marine IP team was informed of the termination of their workspace rental agreement with Nytec, as Nytec had been acquired early in 2020 by Accenture.
-As program year 6 ended, the team is seeking alternate workspace facilities meeting the requirements for safety, ventilation, social distancing, electrical, IT and waste disposal infrastructure to continue laboratory work.
-One such available candidate facility is an outdoor concrete pad in a residential, private area.
+Subsequently, in mid-July 2019 the Marine IP team was informed of the termination of their workspace rental agreement with Nytec, as Nytec had been acquired early in 2020 by Accenture.
+As program year 6 ended, the team seeked alternate workspace facilities that meet requirements for safety, ventilation, social distancing, electrical, IT and waste disposal infrastructure to continue laboratory work.
+One such available candidate facility was an outdoor concrete pad in a residential, private area.
 The pad provides cover from weather, proper ventilation, and access to electrical infrastructure.
 The Marine IP team plans to secure suitable lab space by 15 August 2020 to resume laboratory testing and data processing.

 Phase 5: Conduct ice tank testing at CRREL.